 The NCCID – CFID Infectious Diseases Knowledge Translation Award

-The National Collaborating Centre for Infectious Diseases (NCCID) and the Canadian Foundation for Infectious Diseases (CFID) offer the Infectious Diseases Knowledge Translation Award to encourage student involvement in knowledge translation and health promotion on preventing and controlling infectious diseases.
+The National Collaborating Centre for Infectious Diseases (NCCID) and the Canadian Foundation for Infectious Diseases (CFID) offer the Infectious Diseases Knowledge Translation Award to encourage student involvement in knowledge mobilization and health promotion on preventing and controlling infectious diseases.

 Application

-Applications are due no later than January 31, 2025.
+Applications are due no later than February 13, 2026.

 2023 NCCID – CFID Infectious Diseases Knowledge Translation Award – Monika M Kowatsch